General dealer questions & forms

 Dealers must disclose damage to the consumer if the amount exceeds 5 percent of the Manufacturer’s Suggested Retail Price (MSRP) or $750 for surface coating repairs, corrosion restoration or a combination of the two.
 The disclosure must be made before the consumer signs the RD-108.

 Demo Affidavit form (Form 137)

-MADA offers our members this demo affidavit for calendar year 2018.
+MADA offers our members this demo affidavit for calendar year 2018, or this demo affidavit for calendar year 2019.
 The form is set up so you can fill it out online then print.
 Please note that there are two pages and it is designed to be printed as a two-sided document.

 Legislation regulating Michigan dealerships

 - Regulation of Motor Vehicle Manufacturers, Distributors, Wholesalers, And Dealers (Act 118 of 1981)

 - Motor Vehicle Service and Repair Act (Act 300 of 1974)

 - Michigan Vehicle Code (Act 300 of 1949)

 Passenger van: restrictions on the sale/lease of an 11 – 15 passenger van